 The best part is that the tower has 49 floors of really cool shops and restaurants so there is plenty to explore and do.

 Cincinnati has so many fun things to do whether you are a local or are just visiting!
-Start at the top of the list and work your way down exploring all of the fun activities available no matter what the weather looks like outside.
+If you have the time, start at the top of the list and work your way down exploring all of the fun indoor activities available no matter what the weather looks like outside.